 Connected vehicles are here to stay.
-And that brings plenty of opportunity to innovate — as well as challenges in compliance.
-Virtualization may be the answer.
+And that brings plenty of opportunities to innovate — as well as challenges in compliance.
+Automotive virtualization may be the answer.

 The Rise of Automotive Virtualization

 Vehicles used to have standalone systems for each function.
 Vehicle control.
 Telematics.
 Diagnostics.

 Today, there are more integrated systems handling multiple functions.
 This includes advanced driver assistance systems (ADAS) and infotainment.
 And can provide a solution to some of the system design challenges.

 As vehicles components are virtualized, it creates opportunities for development teams.
 They can reduce complexity and speed up development times, for instance.
 This can be a competitive advantage.Back to top

 Why Use an Automotive Hypervisor?